 Coconut massage oil is a marvelous gift from nature for our skin.
 Both coconut oil and massage are distinctly important for our skin and body.
 Let’s learn a bit more about what massaging with coconut oil has in store for our bodies.

-Let us first talk of massaging.
+Let us first talk about massaging.
 Massaging plays an important role when it comes to health.
-For thousands of years around the world, particularly in India and its neighbouring countries, mothers have been massaging their babies with oil so that they grow faster and better, stay healthy, and look beautiful.
-It is not only for babies, but also for men and women of all age groups, who have been massaging themselves for ages to stay healthy.
+For thousands of years around the world, particularly in India and its neighboring countries, mothers have been massaging their babies with oil so that they grow faster and better, stay healthy, and look beautiful.
+It is not only for babies but also for men and women of all age groups, who have been massaging themselves for ages to stay healthy.

 Countless massage parlors have opened within the last century and giving massages has given birth to a billion dollar industry.
 People are ready to spend a fortune to have a body massage in the Ayurvedic Massage Centres in Kerala in India or in those costly herbal massage parlors and spas in some of the world’s top tourist destinations.